Avishay Hadari: Early works

-Hadari's first show Rust won four awards at the Acco Festival of Alternative Israeli Theatre (best play, best director’s award, the set designer’s award and the costume design award) in 1998.
+Hadari's first show Rust won four awards at the Acco Festival of Alternative Israeli Theatre (best play, best director's award, the set designer's award and the costume design award) in 1998.
 The show enjoyed considerable success and was performed at the Habima Israeli National Theatre and Tel Aviv Performing Arts Center – the New Israeli Opera.

-In 1999 Hadari relocated to Poland and began MFA studies at the Faculty of Drama Directing of The Ludwik Solski Academy for the Dramatic Arts in Cracow (Państwowa Wyższa Szkoła Teatralna im.
+In 1999 Hadari relocated to Poland and began MFA studies at the Faculty of Drama Directing of The Ludwik Solski Academy for the Dramatic Arts in Kraków (Państwowa Wyższa Szkoła Teatralna im.
 Ludwika Solskiego w Krakowie), where he worked with Krzysztof Globisz, Andrzej Wajda and Krystian Lupa.

 Hadari graduated the PWST Academy in 2004.
 He translated Sh.
-An-Sky’s play The Dybbuk into Polish as his diploma work.
-The translation was commissioned by Teatr Rozmaitości, Warsaw to be staged under the directorship of Krzysztof Warlikowski; in 2005 a special edition of the translation was published by Austeria publishing house, along with Andrzej Wajda’s director’s sketchbook.
+An-Sky's play The Dybbuk into Polish as his diploma work.
+The translation was commissioned by Teatr Rozmaitości, Warsaw to be staged under the directorship of Krzysztof Warlikowski; in 2005 a special edition of the translation was published by Austeria publishing house, along with Andrzej Wajda's director's sketchbook.

 In 2001 Hadari won the Award of the America-Israel Cultural Foundation, which funded a scholarship for him in Poland.

 In 2002 he was awarded the IcExcellence Chosen Artist Award in Israel.
-Two years later, Hadari staged The Dybbuk at the Cracow Theatre Academy featuring actors from the Stary Teatr, including Krzysztof Globisz, Jerzy Grałek, Ewa Kolasińska, and graduates of the PWST Academy.
+Two years later, Hadari staged The Dybbuk at the Kraków Theatre Academy featuring actors from the Stary Teatr, including Krzysztof Globisz, Jerzy Grałek, Ewa Kolasińska, and graduates of the PWST Academy.

-During the 16th Jewish Culture Festival in July 2006, Hadari staged The Dybbuk as a dramatic séance at the Izaak Synagogue in Kazimierz, Cracow.
+During the 16th Jewish Culture Festival in July 2006, Hadari staged The Dybbuk as a dramatic séance at the Izaak Synagogue in Kazimierz, Kraków.